-The protection of people and the environment from harmful effects of exposure to ionising radiation, and the means for achieving this.
+The protection of people from harmful effects of exposure to ionising radiation, and the means for achieving this.

-Radiation risk
+Radiation risks

-Detrimental health effects of exposure to ionising radiation including the likelihood of such effects occurring, and other risks including environmental risks, that might arise from exposure to ionising radiation; the presence of radioactive material (including radioactive waste) or its release to the environment; or a loss of control over a nuclear reactor core, nuclear chain reaction, radioactive source or any other source of radiation; alone or in combination.
+Detrimental health effects of exposure to radiation (including the likelihood of such effects occurring), and any other safety related risks (including those to the environment) that might arise as a direct consequence of:

+- (a) exposure to radiation - (b) the presence of radioactive material (including radioactive waste) or its release to the environment - (c) a loss of control over a nuclear reactor core, nuclear chain reaction, radioactive source or any other source of radiation.